 Now that we have defined our work and discussed making it visible, let’s dive into managing all that work in process.

 We generally have enough work to do, so focus on finishing work in process before adding more work.
 The focus for releasing product is to complete user stories.
 Having a lot of stories started minimizes our effectiveness to complete them.

 If this means having two team members working on one user story to complete it, then do that.
 Just because we have eight team members does not mean we start eight user stories.
 Think about applying our focus to finishing the work, not being busy.
 We can look very busy but get absolutely nothing done.

 Over the last two weeks you’ve had the chance to hear from our three Explorer interns and learn about them and their experiences.
 Now, you get to see what Meg, Colleen, and Andrew were working on all summer.

 Our first day of work, over a free lunch in the beautiful Advanta campus cafe, we are given the instruction to create a Windows Store app that runs on an embedded device that showcases the capabilities and features of Windows Embedded 8.
 It was made very clear to us from the start that the sky is the limit and because we were given so few constraints, our Explorer pod really had the chance to reach our creative potential.
 However, In order to focus our creative flow, we decided to distribute a survey about technology to our friends and family.
 We targeted our peers with the mentality being that this younger demographic consists of the future home owners and potential users of our device.
 We wanted to learn what these users expect, need, and desire from technology.

 After analyzing our data, and much brainstorming and collaboration, we gathered the following insights:

-The October 2012 Security Updates are now available on the ECE for Microsoft® Windows® XP Embedded with Service Pack 3 and Windows® Embedded Standard 2009.
+The August 2012 Security Updates now available on the ECE for Microsoft® Windows® XP Embedded with Service Pack 3 and Windows® Embedded Standard 2009.

 The list below applies to both XPE SP3 and Standard 2009: